We have heard the story before. A

 In reality, low impact collisions can produce correspondingly higher dynamic loading on the occupants because the lack of crushing metal to absorb the forces results in a greater force applied to items or occupants within the vehicle

-cervical region of the spine when a great force causes the neck to go beyond its normal range of motion.
+Whiplash is an injury to the cervical region of the spine when a great force causes the neck to go beyond its normal range of motion.
 The spinal vertebrae, ligaments, and muscles may be injured by this force, causing neck pain, headaches, neck stiffness, and/or cognitive difficulties such as dizziness or trouble concentrating.
 These symptoms may appear immediately or after a few days.

 Cognitive and higher center dysfunction.
 In some instances, whiplash may affect the patient's mental functioning, possibly leading to difficulties concentrating, as just one example.